 “Act your age”—an arbitrary statement, to say the least.
-Society drenches us in its expectations but a person is more than what society insists they have to be.
-In a world of never-ending variables that affect personality, a person’s age is truly only a number.
+Society drenches us in its expectations, but a person is more than what society insists they have to be.
+In a world of never-ending variables that affect personality, a person’s age is truly only a number of physical years of this life.
+What does the soul say about that?

 There are ancient souls, old souls, young souls, and younger souls yet.